ResoTech/resoUpdates/README.md

 # resoUpdates
 Testing New Update script for windows devices
-Push out via GPO
+Push out via GPO?
+Currently just done via CLI
 Checks for windows updates
-provides a message to users letting them know to save work and that due to maintenance, the device will restart at 8PM.
-This is just an arbritary time for testing

 # Script Breakdown
 Sets the execution policy to unrestricted to allow the script to run.
 This is done via script execution below (leveraging Screen Connect)